Jon McGraw

 Jon Michael McGraw (born April 2, 1979) is an American former professional football player who was a safety in the National Football League (NFL).
 He played college football for the Kansas State Wildcats and was selected by the New York Jets with a second-round pick in the 2002 NFL draft.
 He also played with the Kansas City Chiefs and Detroit Lions.

 College career

 McGraw played collegiately as a walk-on under head coach Bill Snyder at Kansas State University from 1997 to 2001.
 He was a non-scholarship redshirt his freshman year of 1997.
 McGraw became a starter in 2000 after getting action as a back-up in 1999.
 In 2000 as a junior, he was a Big 12 Honorable Mention by the AP and coaches.
 He led the Wildcats to a Cotton Bowl victory over the Tennessee Volunteers.
 2001 would be McGraw's final season, a season that Wildcats struggled to a 6–5 record, after a loss to the Syracuse Orangemen in the 2001 Insight.com Bowl.

+Longtime Green Bay Packers wide receiver Jordy Nelson credited McGraw with inspiring him to intentionally pursue a career in the NFL, as they attended the same high school (Riley County), with McGraw a few years ahead of Nelson and they both succeeded as walk-ons at Kansas State.